vitorm04/docs.pt-br/docs/framework/tools/resgen-exe-resource-file-generator.md

 <a name="Exporting"></a>
 ### <a name="exporting-resources-to-a-resw-file"></a>Exportando Recursos para um Arquivo .resw
- Se estiver desenvolvendo um aplicativo do [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)], você poderá usar recursos de um aplicativo da área de trabalho existente.
+ If you're developing a Windows 8.x Store app, you may want to use resources from an existing desktop app.
 No entanto, os dois tipos de aplicativos dão suporte a formatos de arquivo diferentes.
 Em aplicativos da área de trabalho, recursos em arquivos de texto (.txt ou .restext) ou .resx são compilados em arquivos .resources binários.
-Em aplicativos do [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)], os arquivos .resw são compilados em arquivo de índice de recurso do pacote (PRI) binários. É possível usar Resgen.exe para preencher essa lacuna extraindo-se recursos de um executável ou de um assembly satélite e gravando-os em um ou mais arquivos .resw que podem ser usados durante o desenvolvimento de um aplicativo do [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)].
+In Windows 8.x Store apps, .resw files are compiled into binary package resource index (PRI) files.
+You can use Resgen.exe to bridge this gap by extracting resources from an executable or a satellite assembly and writing them to one or more .resw files that can be used when developing a Windows 8.x Store app.

 > [!IMPORTANT]
-> O Visual Studio identifica automaticamente todas as conversões necessárias à incorporação dos recursos em uma biblioteca portátil em um aplicativo do [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)].
-O uso de Resgen.exe para converter diretamente os recursos em um assembly em formato de arquivo .resw é de interesse apenas dos desenvolvedores que queiram desenvolver um aplicativo do [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] fora do Visual Studio.
+> Visual Studio automatically handles all conversions necessary for incorporating the resources in a portable library into a Windows 8.x Store app.
+Using Resgen.exe directly to convert the resources in an assembly to .resw file format is of interest only to developers who want to develop a Windows 8.x Store app outside of Visual Studio.

  A sintaxe para gerar arquivos .resw com base em um assembly é: